 Note that Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

-See in Glossary behave differently when you enable Realtime GI.
+See in Glossary behave differently when you enable Enlighten Realtime Global Illumination.

-When you disable Realtime GI in a Scene, Light Probes only use baked lighting data.
+When you disable Enlighten Realtime Global Illumination in a Scene, Light Probes only use baked lighting data.
 This means that they don’t react to runtime changes in Scene lighting.

-Note that while Realtime GI also results in soft shadows, unless the Scene is very small, they are typically more coarse-grained than what lightmapping can achieve.
+Enlighten Realtime Global Illumination results also include soft shadows, unless the Scene is very small.
+These shadows are typically more coarse-grained than what lightmapping can achieve.

-If Realtime GI doesn’t respond quickly enough to changes in your Scene lighting, there are several ways to address this problem:
+If Enlighten Realtime Global Illumination doesn’t respond quickly enough to changes in your Scene lighting, there are several ways to address this problem:

 To disable the environment contribution in the lighting result for a scene or GameObject that does not have manually created light maps and Light Probes, disable the default Reflection ProbeA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info